playerkk/face-py-faster-rcnn/README.md

   USE_CUDNN := 1
   ```

   You can download the [Makefile.config](http://www.cs.berkeley.edu/~rbg/fast-rcnn-data/Makefile.config) (from Ross Girshick) for reference.

 2. Python packages you might not have: `cython`, `python-opencv`, `easydict`

 3. [Optional] MATLAB is required for **official** PASCAL VOC evaluation only.
 The code now includes unofficial Python evaluation code.

+4. If you have trouble compiling the Caffe in the submodule, you might find [this one](https://supermoe.cs.umass.edu/~hzjiang/data/caffe-fast-rcnn-cuda8.tar.gz) helpful.

 ### Requirements: hardware